Lokix84/OmniButton/addons/omni_button/CS/README.md

   ```

 ## Behavior notes
-- Action bits auto-enable once: when you first connect an external handler (editor or code) to a signal, the matching ActionMask bit turns on.
+- **Action bits auto-enable once:** When you first connect an external handler (editor or code) to a signal, the matching ActionMask bit turns on.
 If you disable it later, it remains off.
-- Editor live refresh: inspector changes re-render immediately via editor-only polling of exported properties.
+- **Per-button debugger:** Flip `DebuggerLog` to `Basic` for any instance to print a trace of autosize decisions, pressed/hover/toggle transitions, swipe + joystick events, hold/cooldown/typewriter lifecycle, and signal emissions.
+This is invaluable for diagnosing a single button without spamming other buttons.
+- **Text autosizing parity:** The autosizer now uses Godot’s TextParagraph pipeline and re-runs whenever wrap/padding/text changes.
+Cached font sizes are invalidated automatically and a secondary search “grows” the font back up when more room becomes available.
+If text still overflows, enable the debugger log to inspect measurements vs available space.
+- **Hold build-up:** When `EnableHoldBuildUp` is true, OmniButton creates a `HoldFill` ColorRect and animates it according to `HoldFillDirection`.
+The `Hold` signal fires once the timer reaches `HoldDuration`.
+- **Swipe handling:** Swipes respect per-device init/exit settings, ActionMask bits, thresholds, and `HitSlop`.
+Runtime logs show whether the swipe bit is disabled or the pointer left bounds.
+- **Follow / Virtual joystick:** `FollowMode` controls whether the button drags, stays put, or becomes a joystick.
+Joystick sessions clamp to circular/rectangular regions, emit axis values/started/ended signals, and optionally show a ring (`EnableJoystickArea`).
+The debugger logs start/stop events and clamp info.
+- **Cooldowns:** Any triggerable cooldown automatically clears pressed visuals, can optionally suspend hover scale, and emits debugger logs when starting or finishing.
+You can hide the overlay during hold build-up for “charge + cooldown” combos.
+- **Typewriter text:** `StartTypewriter()` respects BBCode, word mode, and CPS, and can defer effect tags.
+Skip/Stop log when they emit `TypewriterCompleted` so you can tell if a script cancelled unexpectedly.
+- **Runtime/editor parity:** Editor live refresh mirrors runtime by polling exported properties, rebuilding managed children, and running the autosizer immediately.

 ## Migration notes
 - Prefer LabelType + Text over LabelText/RichLabelText.
 Legacy properties remain for compatibility but route to the new API.